martin-martin/mentorship/answers.md

+# Udacity Mentorship Training
+Answering to the practice questions 1 through 7.
+Getting into it. : )

 ## Scenario 1: Dazed and Confused
 >_Student:_ I’m feeling very overwhelmed by all of the material in this program.
 It seems like every time I learn something new, I forget how to do everything else from before that.
 Right now I can’t even seem to figure out how to submit the first project.
 It’s not supposed to be this hard, is it?
 What do I do?